openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/nimble-volume-driver.rst

 the Nimble Cinder driver, allowing a host to configure and manage Nimble Storage array features through Block Storage interfaces.

-Support for iSCSI storage protocol is available wih NimbleISCSIDriver Volume Driver class and Fibre Channel with NimbleFCDriver.
+Support for iSCSI storage protocol is available with NimbleISCSIDriver Volume Driver class and Fibre Channel with NimbleFCDriver.

 Support for the Liberty release and above is available from Nimble OS